 First, Jesus willingly left heaven and came to earth to live and die as a human.

-He gave up the beauty and splendor of Heaven to come down and live among us – knowing His life would end in sacrifice.
+Moreover, He gave up the beauty and splendor of Heaven to come down and live among us – knowing His life would end in sacrifice.
 I can’t even imagine.

-We discussed this over the past two weeks in our series.
 You can read more about this topic:

 Second, Jesus literally rose from the dead!